 Click this text to start editing.
 This block is a basic combination of a title and a paragraph.
 Use it to welcome visitors to your website, or explain a product or service without using an image.
 Try keeping the paragraph short and breaking off the text-only areas of your page to keep your website interesting to visitors.

 Several years before the beginning of Out of Hours Club Rutland, also known as OHCR two young men were encouraged to go out on Monday evenings to play pool in one of the local pubs supported originally by their parents, but this quickly changed to an age appropriate Personal Assistants.

 Unfortunately due to one of the young men's aspirations he had to give up his pub and pool sessions to concentrate on his university studies.
 This left a void in the other young man's life and he became stuck in a rut of never leaving his room in the evenings.
-So his mum approached a few other mum's, and they agreed to help her start a group catering for over 18 year olds in order for them to break the isolation so many of them felt and to begin doing what their peer group does, such as going to the pub, playing pool, going cinema etc. This would also give parents/carers the respite break they desperately needed and wanted.
+So his mum approached a few other mum's, and they agreed to help her start a group catering for over 18 year olds in order for them to break the isolation so many of them felt and to begin doing what their peer group does, such as going to the pub to play pool, going cinema etc. This would also give parents/carers the respite break they desperately needed and wanted.